 1) I prefer to work on one project at a time in order to optimize my output and creative energy.
 Please check the calendar on my about page for availability because I try to schedule work up to six months in advance.

 2) Once you’ve contacted me with some minor details, I will schedule an interview to ask questions before providing you with an estimated cost and timeline for your project.
-If the proposal suits your budget, I’ll ask you to sign a contract for the work.
+If the proposal suits your budget, I’ll ask you to sign an Independent Contractor Agreement for the work.

 3) In order to engage high quality clients, I charge a $500 retainer fee up front and I bill $50 per hour for any work delivered.
 I guarantee client satisfaction on all deliverables and will not bill for any additional hours to meet that goal.
 However, I will bill for any time spent consulting or training via chat, phone, or email.